 Accounts receivable are carried at original invoice amount less an estimate made for doubtful receivables based on a review of all outstanding amounts on a monthly basis.
 CPWA determines the allowance for doubtful accounts by identifying troubled accounts and by using historical experience applied to an aging of accounts.
-At December 31, 2022, the allowance was \$4,496.
+At both December 31, 2023 and 2022, the allowance was \$4,496.
 Accounts receivable are written off when deemed uncollectible.
 Recoveries of accounts receivable previously written off are recorded when received.
-Bad debt expense (recoveries) for the year ended December 31, 2022 was \$(227).
+Bad debt expense (recoveries) for the years ended December 31, 2023 and 2022 was \$295 and \$(227), respectively.